Understand the particular strengths and needs of twice/multi exceptional learners.

-Some gifted and talented learners have physical and sensory disabilities.
+Some gifted learners have physical and sensory disabilities.
 The ‘disabled gifted’ are among the ‘hidden gifted’ because their special abilities are masked by their more visible physical and sensory disabilities.
 However, by adulthood, their exceptional talent can be outstanding – consider, for example, musicians who are blind.
 Early identification of learners with disabilities who have special abilities is important.
 While teacher observation and the use of rating scales can be used to assist with this, some of the most effective methods of identification are self-, parent and peer nominations.
 However, caution is needed.
 While the observations of others are invaluable, the assessment of whether a child has a disability, and what that disability is, should be conducted by a suitably qualified specialist.

 Working with learners who are exceptional in more than one way requires cooperation among classroom teachers and specialist teachers, as well as engagement by parents and whānau in developing individual educational plans.
 It is important that gifted learners’ strengths are recognised as soon as possible and that opportunities are provided for their development alongside remediation for any difficulties.

 Be aware that 2E learners often perform as ‘average’ on standardised testing (i.e., between the 40th and 60th percentiles).
 Their high ability level enables them to find coping strategies to mask their learning disabilities.
 Their learning disabilities, in turn, limit their ability to achieve at a level that is commensurate with their high abilities.

 It is important to look at the strengths of 2E learners separately from their weaknesses, rather than averaging their scores.
 Low scores or abilities in specific areas should be perceived as real weaknesses, not just ‘relative’ weaknesses.